lorenzo-stoakes/linux-vm-notes/rough.md

   strongly suspect not, I suspect it just prevents flushes but not 'aging out' of the cache.
 But worth checking.

+* Examine the wonders of `include/linux/pfn_t.h` - Seems to be a specific PFN type with flag bitfields added in.

+* Check out the devmap stuff more thoroughly - descriptions like 'Determines if the PTE page pointed at by the specified PMD entry is part of a device mapping.' might not be valid.
+Surely a part of the [device mapper][device-mapper] functionality?

+* Maybe add `_PAGE_HIDDEN` stuff - used by kmemcheck.

 ## Concerns

 * When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as